 One of the common reasons for skydiving accidents is product defects.
 This typically happens when something like the parachute does not effectively slow someone down and causes them to injure themselves from hitting the ground too hard.
 A second example that can cause an injury or a fatality is equipment malfunction.
 A prime example of this is if the parachute does not come out of the pack it is being held in.
 Obviously, the most important thing when skydiving is to have a proper working parachute.
 Without it, you are just jumping out of a plane with no regards to safety and can be extremely dangerous.
 Another example of equipment malfunction is if the safety harness breaks and does not strap someone in properly.
 If someone is not strapped in properly by the safety harness, they could fall easier or even distribute their weight in a way that is not appropriate for the skydive.
 If the weight is flailing around and not maintained in a proper place, this will make it harder for the instructors to maintain control while the skydiving is happening.
 Even though skydiving can be extremely fun, it can also be extremely dangerous if the proper safety precautions are not met.

-If you or a loved one has been injured while skydiving or paragliding, let a personal injury lawyer in Kansas City, MO, such as from Royce Injury Attorneys, represent you for your case.
+If you or a loved one has been injured while skydiving or paragliding, let a personal injury lawyer, or possibly a brain injury lawyer Kansas City, MO trusts, such as from Royce Injury Attorneys, represent you for your case.
 Contact a law firm today.